mobizt/FirebaseClient/README.md

 In case WiFi, if the Core SDK provides reconnection function, library will reconnect to WiFi using that function otherwise the WiFi AP credentials are required.

-In case Ethernet, if external Ethernet client was used, library will provided the configuarations to allow Ethernet module enabling/resetting and initialization.
+In case Ethernet, if external Ethernet client was used, library will provide the configuarations to allow Ethernet module enabling/resetting and initialization.

 In case GSM, it requires the configurations for initialize the TinyGSM modem.